lawrenceyoon/React-Project--Pictures/README.md

 ### `App Steps`
 1) Set up boilerplate, removed all previous files in src directory and created own file structure.
 Imported Semantic-UI CDN into index for CSS.
 All other apps while learning was made using Class Components, so for this project I decided to go with Functional Component w/ Hooks.
 2) Created SearchBar component and styled it using CSS.
+Added onChange event handler, and set SearchBar to a "controlled" component by moving user input into state.